TRACES OF ÂŞIK

-A groovy and urban sound, testimony to the poets of Anatolia
+A groovy and urban ashik following the footsteps of Anatolian poets

 Ulaş Özdemir’s third solo album Traces of Âşık, produced in France under Full Rhizome-Buda Musique, rounds up aşık* lyrics from 19th century up to the present day, all sung on his own compositions.
 Ulaş Özdemir wanders on the poetic paths of contemporary men and women aşıks, and highlights little-known masterpieces.
 In this album he also presents his own texts.
 Performing with a dynamic and thrilling style, he plays variety of bağlamas** such as dede sazı, cura and divan.

 Freedom troubadours, aşıks held bağlama in their hand across the centuries and the torments of history.
 They have produced a rich literature impregnated with poetry, spirituality and societal issues.
 Ulaş Özdemir is inspired by this ancestral heritage and more specifically the Alevi-Bektashi repertoire.
 He follows the footsteps of a long line of aşıks and perpetuates it today with his own identity, that of an artist living in modern Istanbul, a buzzing megacity, open to new musical influences.

 Ulaş Özdemir, from the long line of Anatolian aşıks, sends us a warm and contemporary salute.

 **long-necked lute.
 It is also referred to as saz.
 This instrument is present among many peoples from Central Asia to the Balkan countries.
 The Turks use both in popular and spiritual music.

 Transglobal World Music Chart